My name is Alexandra, but most people call me “Alex.” I also respond to “Ali,” “Al,” “Franz,” and “Hey, you with the blue hair.”

 I’ve written several books, including a book of “thank you” notes called 50 Ways To Say You’re Awesome, a novel called Milk & Honey, and a novel called So This Is The End.

 I recently signed a new book deal with Mango Publishing.
-My next non-fiction book, You’re Going To Survive, will be released in Fall 2017.
+My next non-fiction book, You’re Going To Survive, will be released in November 2017.

 You can purchase books I’ve written — and books I’ve been featured in — over here.
 Enjoy!